Behringer U-Phoria UMC204HD Overview

 - Cable Creations 1/4th inch to 3.5mm TRS Adapters

 - Velleman 2-pack RCA to 1/4th inch 90° adapters

 - Rode SC7 3.5mm male to 3.5mm male TRS Cable

 - Amazon Basics 6ft XLR Male to Female cable

-If you think you’d need more than two XLR inputs, there is also larger models available like the Behringer UMC404HD.
+If you think you’d need more than two XLR inputs, there are also larger models available, like the Behringer UMC404HD.
 If you only need a single XLR input, then the smaller Behringer UMC22 is the choice I’d recommend.
-Don’t mistake this with the Behringer UM2, I recommend avoiding that one due to lack of certain features and a different, lower quality pre-amp.
+Don’t mistake this with the Behringer UM2.
+I recommend avoiding that one due to lack of certain features and a different, lower quality pre-amp.